luminide/docs/docs/source/docs/data.md

 (docs-import-data)=
 ## Import Data

 This feature allows you to import a dataset into your project.
 The data will be imported to the Compute Server, which is where the data will be consumed, but you will still be able to view it from your browser.
-The data volume is persisent, which means you only need to download it once.
+The data volume is persistent, which means you only need to download it once.
 Your data will still be there the next time you log into Luminide.

 Menu: `Luminide > Import Data to Compute Server`